igoroctaviano/jsunpers/es6/bundle.md

 ### Some benefits of *let* variables are:
 * Less risk of overriding some global variable used for something else.
-* Less risk of memory leaks due to variables staying in memory long after they have become irrelevant (in the for example you can see that if you declare a *let* variable inside the *for*, when the *for* completes the execution, the *let* variable will be irrelevant and will be discarded, freeing memory, avoiding leaks!).
+* Less risk of memory leaks due to variables staying in memory long after they have become irrelevant (in the *for* loop example you can see that if you declare a *let* variable inside the *for*, when the *for* completes the execution, the *let* variable will be irrelevant and will be discarded, freeing memory, avoiding leaks!).

+# Scopes, lets and vars

-# What will be printed?
+## What will be printed?

     var ar = 1;
     let et = 1;